marios-code-path/path-to-springboot-3/observation/README.md

     }
 }
 ```

 ## Create a REST endpoint

-Next, we will need to add a REST endpoint that simply returns salutations/greetings to a name derived from the path parameter {name}.
+Next, we will add a REST endpoint that returns a salutations/greetings to a name derived from the path parameter {name}.
 It looks like this:

 ```kotlin
 @RestController